RARE ANIMALS AT THE ALPINE ZOO

 A mighty brown bear roams around its enclosure.
 A few paces away, otters swim and splash nimbly through the water and a bearded vulture looks down at visitors from high up in a tree.
 Food?
 No, don’t worry.
 It’s well fed and has found a safe haven in the Alpine Zoo.
-For the animals of the Alps are no less endangered than species from the savanna, jungle and desert.
-The Alpine Zoo does a great deal for the conservation of biodiversity, providing a home for animals native to the mountains, such as birds of prey, chamois and marmots.
+For the animals of the Alps are no less endangered than rare species from the savannah, jungle and desert.
+The Alpine Zoo does a great deal for the conservation of various species, providing a home for animals native to the mountains such as birds of prey, chamois and marmots.
 Visitors can observe these animals up close – a highlight for the entire family and also well worth a visit for adults!

 When the church bells ring in Innsbruck, the wolves at the Alpine Zoo howl along in unison.
-The graceful lynx remain calm in comparison but become louder to mark their territory during the mating season in February.
-Their neighbour, the golden eagle, shows no interest at all.
+The graceful lynx remain calm in comparison except during the mating season in February when the males make noise to mark their territory.
+Nearby, a golden eagle stares off into the distance.
+These birds of prey are the largest in the Alps and have eyes that are three times stronger than those of humans.
 Did you know that this species was nearly wiped out in the 19th century?
 A fate it shares with other animals at the zoo, such as brown bears, wolves and bearded vultures.
-Some species have now recovered thanks to breeding programmes and reintroduction into the wild, which has included animals from the Alpine Zoo.
+Some species have now recovered thanks to breeding programmes and reintroduction into the wild, including animals from the Alpine Zoo.

-Visitors who would find it difficult or impossible to explore the zoo on foot can easily reach even the highest enclosures thanks to the HYPO Bärenmobile (Bearmobile).
+Visitors who would find it difficult or impossible to explore the zoo on foot can easily reach even the highest enclosures on the HYPO Bärenmobile (Bearmobile).
 Advanced booking is required.